HOTFLoc++: End-to-End Hierarchical LiDAR Place Recognition, Re-Ranking, and 6-DoF Metric Localisation in Forests: Experiments

 Notably, our MSGV re-ranking outperforms SGV, with a significant Recall@1 improvement of up to 21.0~p.p. on QCAT.
 Empirically, we find that QCAT exhibits significant perceptual aliasing, causing a large number of false positive correspondences at the feature resolution used by SGV.
 Our method filters out these false positives by jointly considering the geometric consistency of correspondences at different granularities, improving robustness in the presence of degraded single-resolution correspondences.
 Additionally, MSGV identifies higher overlap candidates for registration, reducing metric localisation error by $\sim\!2\times$ on average.

-The 6-DoF metric localisation results highlight the weaknesses of keypoint-based methods in dense forests, with \hotflocpp{} achieving an average success rate of 95.9\% with re-ranking enabled, compared to EgoNN's average success rate of 68.7\%.
-This difference is largely due to how challenging it is to produce repeatable keypoints in dense forests.
+The 6-DoF metric localisation results highlight the weaknesses of keypoint-based methods in dense forests, with \hotflocpp{} achieving an average SR of 95.9\% on PR successes and 86.1\% on all queries with re-ranking enabled, compared to EgoNN's average SR of 68.7\% on PR successes and 42.6\% on all queries.
+This difference is largely due to the challenges of producing repeatable keypoints in dense forests~\cite{carvalhodelimaOnline6DoFGlobal2025}.
 The cross-source nature of CS-Wild-Places also plays a significant role, as the varying densities of points captured from the ground and aerial perspectives biases keypoints towards regions that may not be well sampled from the other perspective.
 By contrast, the coarse-to-fine registration of \hotflocpp{} considers patch-to-patch matches, which can still produce accurate registrations under low overlap.
 Furthermore, our method's robust hypothesise-and-verify approach prevents erroneous patch correspondences from corrupting the registration.
 Our 6-DoF metric localisation approach also consistently outperforms the RANSAC-based registration used in LoGG3D-Net, with significantly better generalisation to the unseen forests, whilst requiring two orders of magnitude less runtime (\cref{tab:runtime_analysis}).